antonmos/one-line-access-log/README.md

 ### Configuration

 #### Configuration of application-specific Grails Filters
-To ensure that your application's LogginFilter is executed before the plugin log is written, add the following to Config.groovy
+To ensure that your application's LoggingFilters is executed before the plugin log is written, add the following to Config.groovy
-> grails.plugins.olal.dependsOnFilters = [filters.LoggingFilters.class]
+> grails.plugins.one.line.access.log.dependsOnFilters = [filters.LoggingFilters.class]

 This can be used to set app-specific data into the Log4j's MDC, so that it would be logged along with the access log entry.